Solidoodle

 Solidoodle was a 3D printer company headquartered in Brooklyn, New York.

 Solidoodle was founded in September 2011 by engineer Sam Cervantes.
 Solidoodle 3D printers use digital files supplied by the user to create physical plastic parts.

 Solidoodle suspended operations on March 28, 2016.

 Products

 In contrast to the traditional RepRap model, which favors do it your self construction, Solidoodles have always been pre-assembled.
 The general distinguishing factors for the machines have included sturdy metal construction, factory assembly, and low price.
 All four of the existing Solidoodles have a protective steel shell, are assembled, and are priced under $1000.

-Like most consumer printers, the Solidoodle is compatible with both acrylonitrile butadiene styrene (ABS), and polylactic acid (PLA).
+Like most consumer FFF 3D printers, the Solidoodle is compatible with both acrylonitrile butadiene styrene (ABS), and polylactic acid (PLA).